 If you want to become the next big thing in pop, you might be able to get away with learning common chord progressions.
-Providing you understand how to play chords and chord progression, that’s all you need to play a hit pop song.
+Providing you understand how to play chords and chord progression, that’s all you need to play a hit pop song on the piano.

 Playing For Enjoyment

 If all you want to do is enjoy the piano for yourself, then it is not essential to learn to read music.
 However, we recommend that you know chords and chord progressions.

 If you don’t want to take structured piano lessons, many excellent youtube videos teach the basics of playing piano.